Services

 • Self-hosted: The platform is free to download and use.
 Optional annual support is priced based on the number of monitored endpoints (servers, workstations, and network devices).
 The organization is responsible for maintaining hardware and resources in this model.

 • Cloud-hosted: The hosting provider manages the Wazuh Server and Elastic Stack; you only need to deploy agents.
-Pricing depends on indexed data (previously called hot storage) and the chosen retention period.4
+Pricing depends on indexed data (previously called hot storage) and the chosen retention period.[3]

 Standout features:

-• Flexible log collection: Wazuh ingests logs from Event Viewer, system messages, JSON, and a wide range of source types without requiring additional plugins broader out-of-the-box coverage than Graylog or Logstash, which require more configuration for the same breadth.
+• Flexible log collection: Wazuh ingests logs from Windows Event Viewer, Linux system messages, JSON-formatted application logs, and a wide range of source types without additional plugins.
+Out-of-the-box coverage is broader than Graylog or Logstash, which require more configuration to reach the same breadth.

-• Third-party integrations: Native integrations with cloud services and security tools, including Office 365, AWS, and Rapid7.
-A built-in Python library supports custom integrations without the additional plugin configuration required by Syslog-ng or Fluentd.
+• Third-party integrations: Native integrations with Office 365, AWS, GCP, Azure, and Rapid7.
+A built-in Python library supports custom integrations without the plugin configuration that Syslog-ng or Fluentd require.

 • API and active response: A RESTful API covers log queries, rule and decoder management, alert queries, and agent interactions.
-The active response feature enables real-time defensive actions blocking IP addresses or executing scripts on alert a capability not present in the Elastic Stack.
+The active response feature executes scripts on the monitored endpoint on alert-blocking IP addresses, killing processes, isolating hosts.
+This is not available in the Elastic Stack without additional tooling.

 Graylog

 Graylog is a log management platform with a source-available core (Graylog Open) and paid editions that extend into security operations.
-The distinction matters: Graylog Open covers core log collection, search, and pipeline processing; features such as Sigma rules, MITRE ATT&CK alignment, UEBA, and case management are available in paid Graylog Security and Enterprise editions.6
+That distinction matters more than most vendor descriptions let on: Graylog Open gives you log collection, search, processing pipelines, dashboards, and stream-based alerting, which is enough for operational use cases.
+Sigma rules, MITRE ATT&CK alignment, UEBA, anomaly detection, and case management are paid Graylog Security and Enterprise features.
+If your primary use case is security operations rather than infrastructure monitoring, factor that into the cost calculation.

 Standout features: